GannettDigital/api-docs/source/includes/_chat_summary.md

 Use the master_campaign_id parameter to limit the results to a single Master Campaign ID.

+<internal>Web_publisher_campaigns array will show the WPCS(offer name) with it's subtotatals attributed to that chat within a campaign (for only trusted users).</internal>

 ### Parameters

 When using the GET method, the results can be filtered using these parameters: